heron-solver/heron/doc/examples/C172-Takeoff.md

 tag relation altitude-FT = 1200.0 * time-MIN - 100.0
 ```

 Finally, takeoff phase ends when the lowest safe altitude (LSALT) is reached, i.e., 300 ft above ground.
-The `time delayed` implication specifies that if `liftoff` occurs then the event `LSALT-reach` will also occur at the instantaneous measured value on `altitude-FT` delayed by `300.0`.
+The `time delayed` implication specifies that if `liftoff` occurs, then the event `LSALT-reach` will also occur at the instantaneous measured value on `altitude-FT` delayed by `300.0`.
 ```
 liftoff time delayed by 300. on altitude-FT implies LSALT-reach
 ```